Contact

 Purpose

 Silver Jackets teams are collaborative, state-led, interagency teams that are continuously working together to reduce flood risk at the state level.
-Through the Silver Jackets program, the U.S. Army Corps of Engineers, the Federal Emergency Management Agency, additional federal, state, and sometimes local and tribal agencies provide a unified approach to addressing a state’s flood risk priorities.
+Through the Silver Jackets program, the U.S. Army Corps of Engineers, the Federal Emergency Management Agency, and additional federal, state, and sometimes local and tribal agencies provide a unified approach to addressing a state’s flood risk priorities.
 Often, no single agency has the complete solution, but each may have one or more pieces to contribute.

 Location